weixian-zhang/FoodTruckJunkie/README.md

 ### During Pre-Commit Stage (while you are coding)

-* Secure coding practices - we follow these [secure coding practice checklists](https://owasp.org/www-pdf-archive/OWASP_SCP_Quick_Reference_Guide_v2.pdf) while we code
+* Secure coding practices - we follow these [secure coding practice checklists](https://owasp.org/www-pdf-archive/OWASP_SCP_Quick_Reference_Guide_v2.pdf) while we       code, some examples can be:
-  Example: > * do not disclose sensitive info in error message
+  * do not disclose sensitive info in error message
   * close DB connection right after use, leaving  persisted TCP connections are like leaving a back-door for adversaries to exploit
   * validate all inputs
   * encode all outputs including HTML, Javascript, CSS, XML, JSON, Http Headers and more

-* App secrets - if develope using .Net use the [User Secret](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows) feature from SDK
+* App secrets - if development is using .Net use the [User Secret](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows)   feature from .Net SDK
-* Pre-commit hook - use Git pre=commit hook to prevent committing secrets
+* Pre-commit hook - use Git pre=commit hook to prevent committing secrets accidentally
 * DevSkim VSCode extension - able to provide inline security assessment while writing codes on the fly.
-Example: using outdated Hash MD5 library.
+Example: using outdated Hash MD5 library get flags out while     typing.
-* Security peer review - security reviews can be done on high risk modules such as authentication, authorization, user management, cryptography and etc.
+* Security peer review
+  * security reviews can be done on high risk modules such as authentication, authorization, user management, cryptography and etc.
-  Also based on secure coding practice checklists
+  * security review can also closely reference the secure coding practice checklists
 * Unit Testing - Aim for at least 90% of code coverage when writing unit test cases.
 Unut tests should also cover non-happy flows

  ### Security In DevOps Pipelines